-The moulding and grooving block consists of a circular steel block with provision for holding a pair of specially shaped cutters (see Fig. 8).
+The moulding and grooving block consists of a circular steel block with provision for holding a pair of specially shaped cutters (see Fig. 3).
 Various patterns are available for moulding, trenching, rebating, tongueing and grooving (see page 24).
 To set up the block place it on the saw spindle with one of the clamping washers (Item 85) behind it and the locking wedges leading.
 The second clamping washer is omitted and the block is secured to the spindle by a standard nut which seats directly in the centre recess.
 Position one cutter in the block with its clearance angle behind the cutting edge.
-Raise saw spindle so that when the block is rotated, the edge of the cutter will just touch a straight edge laid across the table insert opening.
+Raise saw spindle so angle behind the cutting edge.
+Raise saw spindle so Fig.8. that when the block is rotated, the edge of the cutter will just touch a straight-edge laid across the table insert opening.
 Without moving the saw arm, position the second cutter in a like manner, ensuring that the two cutters are in line.
 Check locking screws for tightness before using the block.